NocteDefensor/YaraBehinderHunting/yara_instructions.md

 ` sudo mkdir -p /opt/yara_matches`

 - Test Shell script to scan your directory of web service
+  - Ensure you change target directory to match your intended directory

 ```
 sudo su -